boostorg/redis/README.md

 ```

 The execution of `connection::async_exec` above is composed with
-`connection::async_run` with the aid of the Asio awaitable operator ||
+`connection::async_run` with the aid of the Asio awaitable `operator ||`
 that ensures that  one operation is cancelled as soon as the other
 completes, these functions play the following roles

-* `connection::async_exec`: Execute commands (i.e. write the request and reads the response).
+* `connection::async_exec`: Execute commands by writing the request payload to the underlying stream and reading the response sent back by Redis.
+It can be called from multiple places in your code concurrently.
-* `connection::async_run`: Coordinate read and write operations and remains suspended until the connection is lost.
+* `connection::async_run`: Coordinate the low-level IO (read and write) operations and remains suspended until the connection is lost.

-Let us dig in.
+When a connection is lost, the `async_exec` calls won't automatically
+fail, instead, they will remain suspended until they are either all
+canceled with a call to `connection::cancel(operation::exec)` or a new
+connection is established and `async_run` is called again, in which
+case they will be resent automatically.
+Users can customise this
+behaviour by carefully choosing the values of
+`aedis::resp3::request::config`.
+The role played by `async_run`
+becomes clearer with long-lived connections, which we will cover
+in the next section.

 <a name="connection"></a>
 ## Connection

-In general we will want to reuse the same connection for multiple
+For performance reasons we will usually want to perform multiple
-requests, we can do this with the example above by decoupling the
+requests on the same connection.
+We can do this with the example above
-HELLO command and the call to `async_run` in a separate coroutine
+by decoupling the HELLO command and the call to `async_run` in a
+separate coroutine

 ```cpp
 auto run(std::shared_ptr<connection> conn) -> net::awaitable<void>